Updated on October 26, 2022

 One of my favorite features of the Cricut Maker machine is the adaptive tool system.
 You have probably already seen the rotary blade and knife blade.
 This system uses a sophisticated steering system to actively control the direction of the blade at all times.

 You can also purchase one interchangeable QuickSwap housing and use it with multiple different blades and tips to enhance your projects.
-I have already shared with you about the single scoring wheel and double scoring wheel.
-Now, Cricut released four new tools to use with the QuickSwap housing.
+I have already discussed the single-scoring wheel and double-scoring wheel.

 Basic Perforation Blade